How to Make Caramel Apples

 The best type of apple to use for caramel apples is the one that you enjoy the most!
 Since the apples aren’t baked, it truly only depends on your apple preference.
 Grannny Smith’s are popular because they’re tart which pairs nicely with the sweet caramel.
 Honeycrisp is another great favorite of mine.

 When it comes to toppings, you really can’t go wrong!
-Some of my favorites include Reese’s, chopped hazelnuts, and sprinkles.
-I like the crunchy texture to go with the smooth caramel.
+Some of my favorites include peanut butter cups, chopped hazelnuts, toffee bits, and sprinkles.
+I like a crunchy texture to go with the smooth caramel.

 - Toppings (see ideas list below)